Skip to main content

 Bar graph showing potential growth of money over time

 A savings account can keep your money safe and help it grow over time.
-Did you know over a quarter of Americans don’t have a savings account, according to a recent survey by GOBankingRates?1 That percentage is even higher among young millennials (aged 25-34), with 31% of this group lacking a savings account.
+Did you know that over a quarter of Americans don’t have a savings account?1 That percentage is even higher among young millennials (aged 25-34), with 31% of this group lacking a savings account.

 You may ask yourself why you need a savings account, especially if you already have a checking account.
 There are several benefits to having a savings account, such as growing your wealth over time.